 The situation is not good, but as one agent pointed out (looking for a silver lining) if this political crisis helps to cool the market for a while, before returning to more sustainable growth, that would be no bad thing.
 House prices in Barcelona have been increasing by between 10% and 20% per annum, depending on whose figures you look at.
 The market was hot and getting hotter, and there was a risk of imbalance building up.
 Steady growth or stability would be much better, and if that emerges from this crisis, assuming it is resolved without too much drama, that would be positive news.

 Damage has already been done, mainly to reputations and feelings.
-But Barcelona is still one of the most attractive cities on the planet, and Catalonia one of the most beautiful regions in Spain.
-That won’t change (in the absence of violent conflict), and foreign buyers will be back once the crisis is resolved, though perhaps more cautiously in future.
+But Barcelona is still one of the most attractive cities in Europe, and Catalonia one of the most beautiful regions in Spain.
+That is unlikely to change, and foreign buyers will be back once the crisis is resolved, though perhaps more cautiously in future.
 That’s how I see it, though maybe it’s just wishful thinking on my part.
 But if I’m right, it might even be an opportunity to buy on better terms.

 Throughout this crisis life goes on in Barcelona pretty much as normal, though peaceful demonstrations have disrupted traffic on quite a few days.
 A friend coming over from England today sent me the following message: “Can’t wait to see you.
 Can we go on a demonstration?!”.